ole-old/BeLL-System-Documentation/Guide-for-Developers/Bell-Database-Schema.md

 # Action

-This member did action to object at this time in this context
+This Action.member did Action.action to Action.objectId at Action.timestamp in Action.context

 ```js
 {